-If the aggregate value of all gifts received from non-relatives in a financial year crosses ₹50,000, the entire amount becomes taxable — not just the portion above ₹50,000.
+The threshold is ₹50,000 per financial year but the way it operates surprises most people.
+If the aggregate value of all gifts received from non-relatives during a financial year crosses ₹50,000, the entire aggregate amount is taxable not just the portion above the threshold.

-The most powerful exemption in the gift tax rules is this: gifts from specified relatives are fully tax-free with no upper limit.
-A parent can gift ₹5 crore to a child — zero tax.
-A spouse can gift ₹50 lakh — zero tax.
+Gifts from specified relatives are fully tax-free with no upper limit.
+A parent gifting ₹2 crore to a child zero tax.
+A spouse transferring ₹50 lakh zero tax.
+No paperwork requirement beyond good documentation practice.

 | Relationship | Tax-Free Gift? |